Encoding Strategies for Long-Term LearningEncoding Strategies for Long-Term Learning - students learning in classroom

 Loading audit...

 Encoding is the process of transforming experiences into memory traces.
 It's the gateway to learning: without effective encoding, there's nothing to retrieve later.
-Yet much classroom practice focuses on exposure to information rather than active processing of it.
+Yet much classroom practise focuses on exposure to information rather than active processing of it.
 Students read, listen, and highlight, but these passive activities often produce weak encoding that leads to rapid forgetting.
-Without techniques like spaced practice, even well-encoded information may not transfer effectively to long-term memory.
+Without techniques like spaced practise, even well-encoded information may not transfer effectively to long-term memory.

 The good news is that decades of cognitive science research have identified evidence-based memory strategies that reliably produce stronger, more durable memories.
 These aren't mysterious techniques; they're practical approaches that teachers can embed into everyday instruction, often supporting self-regulated learning in the process.